Black+Decker Powerseries+ 20V Review

 ---|---|

-Small (2.4-0.5 µm) | 1,542 |
+Small (2.4-0.5) | 1,542 |

-Large (>2.5 µm) | 617 |
+Large (>2.5) | 617 |

 To put this metric in perspective, vacuums that do well in this test have fine particulate measurement spikes that are less than 75.
-This B+D vacuum disturbed or released 1,542 small particles, which Dylos ranks as poor air quality.
+This vacuum released 1,542 small particles, which Dylos ranks as poor air quality.
 This high count implies that not only did the vacuum allow flour and dust to escape its dustbin, but it also tended to blow some fine particles into the air rather than sucking them up.
 Disturbing flour before sucking it up also matches our experience on hard floors where this vacuum seemed to spray rice.

 Suction

-There's no way around it—the Powerseries+ suction power is abysmal, ranking at the bottom of our measurements.
+There's no way around it: the Powerseries+ suction power is abysmal, ranking at the bottom of our measurements.

 Ease of Use